JoshTheYougan/Simple-roblox-acc-account-gen-generator/README.md

 # Simple-roblox-acc-account-gen-generator
-Its myfirst srys github project its very simple and easy to do u can skid from it i dont care its made for fun and for helping people its open sorce
+Its my first srys github project its very simple and easy to do u can skid from it i dont care its made for fun and for helping people its open sorce

  Add ur chromedriver to folder with the script